Levani1111/Recruitment-Task/README.md

 ### Nesesary Plugin for this theme
 - [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/)

-<b>Note:</b> Without Advanced Custom Fields PRO plugin the theme will not work properly.
+Note: Without Advanced Custom Fields PRO plugin the theme will not work properly.

+### Theme Installation
-#### Dowlnoad the zip file from  <strong>database folder<strong> or you can download from the github repository.
+Dowlnoad the zip file from  database folder or you can download from the github repository.
 Install the theme in your Wordpress instance and activate it.

 ## Theme Instructions